1943 Auckland Rugby League season: Wellington Māori v City

 In August, when City had a bye they travelled to Wellington to play the Wellington Māori side.
 They were almost entirely made up of the Aotea Club team with the exception of 3 players.
-The locals proved too strong, winning 31–13 at Newtown Park before a “large crowd”.
-City were captained by Puti Tipene Watene as a guest player as he was playing with Manukau at the time.
-Hawea Mataira also made the trip.
+The locals proved too strong before a "large crowd", winning 31–13 at Newtown Park.
+City were captained by Steve Watene as a guest player as he was playing with Manukau at the time.
+Hawea Mataira also made the trip to play against his brother W Mataira, who was hooker for the Wellington Māori side.